Digital Audio Broadcasting: Countries using DAB

 Fifty-five countries provide regular or trial DAB(+) broadcasts.
 In spectrum management, the bands that are allocated for public DAB services, are abbreviated with T-DAB.

 In the European Union, the European Electronic Communications Code (EECC) entered into force on 20 December 2018, with transposition into national legislation by Member States required by 21 December 2020.
 The Directive applies to all EU member states regardless of the status of DAB+ in each country.

 This means that since the end of 2020, across all EU countries, all radios in new cars must be capable of receiving and reproducing digital terrestrial radio."
-Following this directive, Belgium stopped all sales of analogue radio receivers from 1 January 2023.
-Thus, consumers are no longer able to purchase AM or FM receivers for domestic use.
-"The obligation to incorporate DAB+ for new cars and domestic radio receivers is a nice step ahead in the digitisation of our radio landscape," commented Benjamin Dalle, the Flemish media minister.
+Following this directive, Belgium stopped all local sales of domestic analogue radio receivers from 1 January 2023 unless they also received DAB+.

 FM to DAB(+) radio transition

 Norway

 Norway was the first country to announce a complete switch-off of national FM radio stations.
 The switch-off started on 11 January 2017 and ended on 13 December 2017.
-The 2017 switch-off did not affect some local and regional radio stations.
-They can continue to transmit on FM until 2027.
+The 2017 switch-off did not affect most local radio stations including community radio.
+They can continue to transmit on FM at least until 2031.

-The timetable for the closure of FM signals in 2017 were as follows: